davehunt/pytest-zap/README.md

       --zap-host=str      host zap is listening on. (default: localhost) --zap-port=int      port zap is listening on. (default: 8080) --zap-target=url    target url for spider and scan.
+      --zap-exclude=str   exclude urls matching this regex when scanning.
       --zap-spider        spider the target. (default: False)
       --zap-scan          scan the target. (default: False)
       --zap-save          save the zap session in zap.session within home directory. (default: False)